**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 When Your Film Gig Turns Out to Be an Elaborate Birthday Surprise—Lessons from a Videographer’s Diary

 There I was, perched over an exotic casserole that looked suspiciously like a disguised festive piñata.
-My smokey, creative pursuit radically altered shockingly into Uncle Bob’s birthday video without prior consent—surprise!
+My smokey, creative pursuit transformed shockingly into Uncle Bob’s birthday video without prior consent—surprise!
 Sometimes, videography jobs lead us through unorthodox paths that teach us ability to change, and how to edit out the sound of involuntary mariachi bands.

 Caffeinated Creativity: How Videographers in Austin are Driving the Cold Brew Craze